nickserv/danamccurdy.com/_posts/2018-10-01-the-magic-of-a-misty-moon.md

 title: The Magic of a Misty Moon
 image: 'https://i.imgur.com/Dj3LkZK.jpg'
 ---
-That smudge across the night
+That smudge against the night
 is probably the moon,
 or maybe it is something
 far more mysterious,